CryptoWeeezy/promise-zk-quiz/readme.md

 >
 > After:
 > The smart contract on-chain safeguards the process.
 Amount and time are fixed in advance.
 > This transparency gives rock solid guarantees.
-Rules are fixed.
+All rules are fixed.
 Rewards are instant.

 <!-- **Privacy: Nobody steals from the company**
 > Before on-chain zero-knowledge: